Improved Findability

 Search engine optimization (SEO) is the practice of improving the visibility and ranking of a website or web page in search engine results pages (SERPs) through organic (non-paid) methods.

-For example, if you provide “remote IT support” but your clients are searching for “online tech assistance” or “virtual help desk,” using only your preferred term could lead to missed opportunities.
-By incorporating these common search phrases into your website content and marketing materials, you increase the likelihood that potential customers will find you when they need help.
+For example, if you provide “remote IT support” but your clients are searching for “online tech assistance” or “virtual help desk,” using only your internal term could lead to missed opportunities.
+Incorporating a variety of relevant search phrases into your web content increases the chances of being found by the right users.

 Why is Findability Important?

-Improved findability offers a multitude of benefits.
-It increases your website’s traffic and your brand’s visibility, which attracts potential customers.
+Improved findability offers a wide range of benefits.
+It increases your website’s visibility, drives more organic traffic, and attracts more potential customers.
 When your content is easily discoverable, it establishes you as an authority in your field and builds trust with your audience.
 Moreover, when users realize that they can find what they need on your website, it’s more likely that they will stay on the site and engage with the content.
 Combined with terminology that resonates with your target audience, this indicates to search engines that your content is valuable and relevant, which further improves your website’s ranking and visibility.

 How to Improve Findability

 While keywords are important, they’re not the only factor that affects your findability.
-Search engines also consider factors like the quality and relevance of your content, the structure of your website, and the number of backlinks you have.
-By creating high-quality content that is relevant to your customer’s needs, you can improve your findability and attract more organic traffic to your website.
+Search engines also consider factors like the quality and relevance of your content, structure of your website, and backlinks.
+Create high-quality, structured content tailored to your users’ needs, and you’ll increase your visibility and engagement.

 How Fodina can help

 Fodina’s TermCatch is a simple, web-based tool for building and maintaining high-quality, consistent terminology.
-In addition to this, it can be used to visualize and compare for example terms used on your webpage, terms used on competitors’ web pages, and actually searched terms from search logs.
-With help from TermCatch, you can start to answer the questions:
+In addition to terminology management, TermCatch lets you analyze and compare the terms used on your website, your competitors’ websites, and in real search queries.

-This method provides insights into industry terminology trends and ensures your website remains competitive and relevant.
-If you want to know more about how Fodina can help you improve your findability, feel free to contact us or book a demo!
+With TermCatch, you gain insights into terminology trends that directly affect SEO and findability.
+If you want to learn more about how Fodina can help, feel free to contact us or book a demo!